Why was my offer not accepted by the seller even though we offered higher than the list price?

 But transferring the HOA membership from theirs to the new buyer is typically borne by the buyer.
 This is a minor issue, but could be an irritant if the buyer asks for seller to pay for all HOA-related items.

-The MLS usually states what the seller is willing to leave behind.
+In the listing published in the MLS (multiple listing service), it usually states what the seller is willing to leave behind.

 Most short sale listing agents want total commitment from the buyer to stick it out, and will ask buyer to